Tracing Mathematical Proficiency Through Problem-Solving Processes: Dataset

+\dataset\ is released under the CC BY-NC 4.0 (Creative Commons Attribution-NonCommercial 4.0 International) license.
+This license restricts the dataset to noncommercial use while allowing modifications and sharing under similar terms.
+Under this license, others can non-commercially remix, adapt, and build upon the work if they credit the source and indicate if changes were made.

-\subsection{Data Construction.}
+\subsection{Data Construction}

 We curate 22,289 problem-solving sessions from an in-house tablet-based mathematics education platform.
 Each session corresponds to a single student working on one problem, with interactions recorded between November 2024 and July 2025.
-To construct the dataset, we applied the following preprocessing steps: (1) remove sessions with fewer than five handwritten lines; (2) discard problems with missing textual content.
-The resulting dataset encompasses a wide range of information, including problem-level attributes (problem ID, associated knowledge concepts (KCs), problem text, solution explanation, ground-truth answer, question type, and difficulty), and student interaction attributes (student ID, selected answer, duration, problem-solving process, and final correctness).
+To construct the dataset, we applied the following preprocessing steps: (1) remove sessions with fewer than five handwritten lines and (2) discard problems with missing textual content.
+The resulting dataset, illustrated in Figure~\ref{fig:data_example}, encompasses a wide range of information, including problem-level attributes (problem ID, associated knowledge concepts (KCs), problem text, solution explanation, ground-truth answer, question type, and difficulty) and student interaction attributes (selected answer, duration, PSP, and final correctness).